ezequieldarevalo/battleship/README.md

-# Getting Started with Create React App
+# BATTLESHIP GAME

+**Table of Contents**

+[TOC]

+## Description
+The application is a simplified React version of the Battleship Game; Player vs. CPU.

+## Features
+- 10x10 board size.
+- 1 carrier of 4 spaces.
+- 3 cruisers of 3 spaces.
+- 1 submarine of 2 spaces.
+- Ships must be straight lines.
+- Ships can be placed horizontally or vertically.

+## Installation

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- v14.18.0 node version (6.14.15 npm version).

+- Install the application dependencies with the command: `npm install`

 ## Available Scripts